 The Clue Tracker

-The wooden doll missing its left arm and right leg found in the Negishi family’s belongings is not a curiosity.
-It is the physical representation of Yaeko’s mutilated body, the central religious icon of the Rebirth Congregation.
+The Amputated Wooden Doll (File 1) → The Holy Mother (Files 6, 10) The wooden doll in the Negishi family's belongings is not a curiosity.
+It is missing its left arm and right leg.
+It is the physical representation of Yaeko's mutilated body, the central religious icon of the Rebirth Congregation.
 The Negishi mother was a cult member.

-The mother was not protecting Yayoi from traffic.
+The Main Road Prohibition (File 1) → Hidden Paternity (Kurihara's Deductions) The mother was not protecting Yayoi from traffic.
 A traffic accident would require a hospital visit and potentially a blood transfusion.
-The blood test would reveal Yayoi’s blood type did not match her legal father’s.
-Yayoi was born of an affair, and the mother spent 30 years managing the architectural and behavioral consequences of that secret.
+The blood test would reveal Yayoi's blood type did not match her legal father's.
+Yayoi was born of an affair.
+The mother spent 30 years managing the architectural and behavioral consequences of that secret.

-The “rumor” that the Hikura Homes president abused a young girl is confirmed in File 10 as Masahiko Hikura buying an 11-year-old girl from a yakuza-operated pedophile brothel and subsequently marrying her when she came of age.
+The Hikura Homes Abuse Rumor (File 2) → The Brothel Transaction (File 10) File 10 confirms the "rumor" that the Hikura Homes president abused a young girl.
+Masahiko Hikura bought an 11-year-old girl from a yakuza-operated pedophile brothel.
+He married her when she came of age.

-Chie measures the string phone and realizes it is too long for two adjacent rooms.
-Her theory — that her father was in the adjacent room faking an alibi while committing murder next door — is half right.
 Her father was in the adjacent building.
 He was not there to commit murder.
-He was there because he was having an affair, and the rustling incoherence Chie heard through the string phone was him discovering a dead body.
+He was there because of an affair.
+The rustling incoherence Chie heard through the string phone was him finding a dead body.

-Every case in the novel with a mysteriously removed room, a bricked-over window, or a dead-end passageway connects to the Rebirth Congregation’s architectural mandate.
+The Windowless Rooms, Dead-End Hallways, and Blocked Windows (Files 1, 5, 11) → Cult Architectural Conformity (File 6, Deductions) Every case in the novel with a removed room, a bricked-over window, or a dead-end passageway connects to one source.
+That source is the Rebirth Congregation's architectural mandate.
 Members paid Hikura Homes to surgically alter their homes into the body shape of the Holy Mother.
 The houses were not haunted.
 They were penitential.

 Thematic Resonance: How the Ending Shatters the Beginning

-The novel’s final moral position is stark.
-Houses are neutral physical objects.
 They mean what the people who design them intend them to mean.
-When a corporation decides to industrialize guilt and sell architectural penance as a product, every house it touches becomes a crime scene, and the victims are not the people who died.
-The victims are the people who lived inside those houses, shaped by spaces designed to keep them ashamed and afraid and paying.
+A corporation decides to industrialize guilt and sell architectural penance as a product.
+Every house it touches becomes a crime scene.
+The victims are not the people who died.
+The victims are the people who lived inside those houses.
+The spaces shaped them to stay ashamed, afraid and paying.

 Structural Relational Analysis